brunomaga/brunomaga.github.io/_drafts/2024-08-30-GPT-lite-sequence-parallelism.md

     return recv
 ```

 From here, the implementation is straightforward.
-The first all-to-all only needs to convert the distributed view from time- (2nd dimension) to head-split (1st dimension) ie from `(H, B, T // P, E)` to `(H // P, B, T, E)`.
-The backward pass should then does the converse operation:
+The first all-to-all only needs to convert the distributed view from time-split to head-split ie from local shape `(H, B, T / P, E)` to `(H / P, B, T, E)`.
+The backward pass should then do the converse operation:

 ```python
 class first_alltoall(torch.autograd.Function):  # noqa